DrFair/fair-twitch/README.md

 });
 ```

-Note: firstJoin parameter only be defined if channel is and be true if you just joined the room, else false.
+Note: firstJoin callback is only defined if channel parameter is and be true if you just joined the room, else false.
 So this can also be used to trigger a channel join event.

 Listen for all chat messages: